shaikhareeb/areeb-shaikh-portfolio-site/README.md

 # Portfolio Site

-Version 1 of my portfolio website made with React.js and Tailwind CSS.
+The first version of my portfolio website made with React.js and Tailwind CSS.